 Does the Neighbourhood Area have the River Wye (including the River Lugg) in or next to its boundary?
-Y The River Wye flows along the northern border of the Parish Is the Neighbourhood Area in the hydrological catchment of the River Wye (including the River Lugg) SAC?
-Y The Parish is within the River Wye hydrological catchment area.
-If yes above, does the Neighbourhood Area have mains drainage to deal with foul sewage?
-Y There is mains drainage in Hereford
+N The River Wye SAC is 0.7km away from the Group Parish Is the Neighbourhood Area in the hydrological catchment of the River Wye (including the River Lugg) SAC?
+Y The Group Parish is within the hydrological catchment of the River Wye If yes above, does the Neighbourhood Area have mains drainage to deal with foul sewage?
+Y Grafton and Haywood Parishes are served by Hereford